 Libarium is my favorite place in town for pre-dinner drinks.
 The sunset views from the terrace are simply stunning.
 Antico Caffé is an all day kind of coffee shop and also good for quick meals.
 It’s one of the most historic coffee shopps in town.
 De Candia makes good cocktails and serves good craft beers.
 Caffé dell’Elfo is in a great location, right by Largo Carlo Felice which is a main local hang out.

-Soon I will be writing a complete guide to Sardinian food and one on the best restaurants and bars in Cagliari.
+Soon I will be writing a complete guide to the best restaurants and bars in Cagliari.

 The view of Poetto beach and Molentargius Nature Park from Sella del Diavolo is simply stunning